LA Travel & Adventure Show 2022 featuring Tokyo 2020 Games Gold Medalists Yuto Horigome and Jessica Long: Highlighting the Tokyo 2020 Games Legacy

 The Games aim to impact Japan’s sustainable development efforts as well as the involvement of Tokyo residents in sports and other physical activities.
 The Tokyo 2020 legacy focuses on sports participation, health, security, development, and culture among others.

 Yuto Horigome was the first skateboarder to win a gold medal in the Olympics.
-He was encouraged by his father at a young age to skateboard and even encouraged him to go to the US to enter more skateboarding competitions in his pursuit to gain more medals and accolades.
+He was encouraged by his father at a young age to skateboard and even encouraged him to go to the US to enter more skateboarding competitions in his pursuit of gaining more medals and accolades.
 I wonder if he’s been to the famous Venice Beach skatepark close to where I live in Los Angeles?
 His mother, on the other hand, was not as thrilled with the idea but once she saw her son’s passion and talent, she was quickly on board in encouraging him to pursue this career path when he was in elementary school.

 Because I love food so much and Japan is known for its delicious cuisine, you know that I had to ask him questions about what foods he ate in preparation for the Olympics.
-He said there were two dining halls at the Olympic village – one that was 24 hours that served a variety of foods and another that served specifically Japanese cuisine.
+He said there were two dining halls at the Olympic Village – one that was open 24 hours and served a variety of foods and another that served specifically Japanese cuisine.
 Yuto Horigome spent most of the time at the Japanese dining hall because it had familiar dishes that his grandmother made for him when he was growing up.
 He said he ate a lot of sushi in preparation for the games.
 I mean who doesn’t love sushi?
 I know I do!

 One city that holds a special place in Yuto’s heart is the city of Yamagata where his grandmother is from.
 To most people, the place is known for the beautiful cherry blossoms during the springtime but for Yuto, he highly recommends visiting during the wintertime for the snowboarding experience and to try one of the best mochis in Japan.